Coronavirus in Lombok, is it safe to travel to Bali / Lombok, Indonesia?

 How many COVID-19 cases were recorded in Bali/Lombok?

-What are the current visa applications / restrictions in Bali?
+What are the current visa applications / restrictions in Bali for international tourists?

 Currently, the Indonesian government has suspended all Visas On Arrival until further notice.
 This means that only those with official long-stay visas (e.g KITAS & KITAP) granted from overseas embassies will be allowed entry, and all arrivals must present health certificates from relevant authorities and a negative PCR test.
 It’s best to contact your nearest Indonesian Embassy prior to arrival.
 Furthermore, any foreign travellers who have visited the following countries in the last 14 days may be denied entry: Iran, Italy, Vatican, Spain, France, Germany, Switzerland and United Kingdom.
 Should your passport or travel history indicate that you’ve travelled to the countries above in the last 14 days, you may be refused entry to Indonesia.